conradakunga/Blog/_posts/2020-11-04-posting-messages-to-microsoft-teams-with-code.md

 ```
 Note for windows the `.exe` is important otherwise the shell will consider `curl` as an alias for `invoke-webrequest`

-You can install curl directly [here](https://curl.haxx.se/windows/).
-Alternatively you can use [Chocolatey](https://chocolatey.org/) package manager.
+You can install [curl](https://curl.haxx.se/) directly [here](https://curl.se/download.html).
+Alternatively you can use [Chocolatey](https://chocolatey.org/) package manager if you are on windows.
 In which case you run this command from your favourite shell

 ```bash
 choco install curl
 ```

+For Linux, curl is usually installed by default.

 **Powershell**
 ```powershell